The Death of Ivan Ilyich: Interpretation

 Indeed, the mundane portrayal of Ivan's life coupled with the dramatization of his long and grueling battle with death seems to directly reflect Tolstoy's theories about moral living, which he largely derived during his sabbatical from personal and professional duties in 1877.
 In his lectures on Russian literature, Russian-born novelist and critic Vladimir Nabokov argues that, for Tolstoy, a sinful life such as Ivan's is moral death.
 Therefore, death, the return of the soul to God, is, for Tolstoy, moral life.
 To quote Nabokov: "The Tolstoyan formula is: Ivan lived a bad life and since the bad life is nothing but the death of the soul, then Ivan lived a living death; and since beyond death is God's living light, then Ivan died into a new life—Life with a capital L."

 Tolstoy struggled greatly with self-doubt and spiritual reflection, especially as he grew close to his own death in 1910.
-In his book A Confession, Tolstoy writes:
+In his book Confession, which was published in 1882, Tolstoy writes:

 No matter how often I may be told, "You cannot understand the meaning of life so do not think about it, but live," I can no longer do it: I have already done it too long.
 I cannot now help seeing day and night going round and bringing me to death.
 That is all I see, for that alone is true.
 All else is false.

 This epiphany caused significant spiritual upheaval in Tolstoy's life, prompting him to question the Russian Orthodox Church, sexuality, education, serfdom, etc. The literature Tolstoy composed during this period is some of his most controversial and philosophical, including The Death of Ivan Ilyich and short stories such as The Kreutzer Sonata and The Devil.
 From a biographical standpoint, therefore, it is possible to interpret The Death of Ivan Ilyich as a manifestation of Tolstoy's embroilment with death and the meaning of his own life during his final years.
 In other words, by dramatizing a particular sort of lifestyle and its unbearable decline, Tolstoy imparts his philosophy that success as it is judged by society, such as Ivan Ilyich's, comes at a great moral cost, and if one decides to pay this cost, life becomes hollow, insincere, and worse than death.

 Martin Heidegger's magnum opus Being and Time (1927) refers to the novella as an illustration of Being toward death.